alienp4nda/code-for-kids/content/python/beginner_tutorial/_index.md

 print("This is code in the code block")
 ```

 In order to learn coding it is best not just read this text but to write the code and run it.
 We will be using [Thonny](https://thonny.org).
-Write the code in this tutorial you in Thonny and then run it to see what the code does.
+Write the code in this tutorial into Thonny and then run it to see what the code does, do not copy and paste the code.

 If you struggle with a section write down what you know and then write a question about what you don't understand.
-Afterwards, re-read that section and see if you can your question.
-If you can answer your question write it down.
+Afterwards, re-read that section and see if you can answer your question.
+If you can answer your question write it down, otherwise ask for help.
 Once you're done with a section we will go over what you learned and what you still don't understand.